 For the College of Agriculture & Life Sciences, branding, logos/marks and color decisions are all made by the Texas A&M University and their Division of Marketing & Communications.

-The most important parts to this “lock up” are the block “TAM” and the “Texas A&M University”.
+The most important parts to this “unit identity” are the block “TAM” and the “Texas A&M University”.
 These are the connectors back to the university and help maintain/reinforce the overall brand.

 College of Agriculture & Life Sciences marks